The Bergsonian Axioms

 The scientific difficulty is that our whole setup seems alien to any actual theory of physics.
 Or, at least, to any physics that an undergraduate is likely to encounter.
 Algebraic quantum field theory (AQFT) does have similarities to our setup.
 It too associates regions of spacetime with nested algebras, taken to represent the observables within those regions.
 These are von Neumann algebras rather than boolean algebras, but algebras of the latter type can be derived from them (more precisely, from their projection lattices) in a natural way.

-The central question of our research project is thus: Can we find a variant of random-state forcing that yields continua satisfying the Bergsonian axioms?
+The central question of our research project is thus: Can we find a variant of forcing that yields continua satisfying the Bergsonian axioms?
 We will continue to post work on this project as it becomes available.